Meet the Team

 Prof. Mata Haggis-Burridge

-Professor of Creative and Entertainment Games @ Breda University of Applied Sciences (BUas)
+Professor of Creative and Entertainment Games at Breda University of Applied Sciences (BUas)

 My professorship and team work on topics related to the content, creation, and cultural context of artistic and commercial video games.
 Within this broad range, we typically address topics related to narrative, intersectional themes (including accessibility, gender, and more), user interface, and how game tech contributes to other industries, such as with game engines driving virtual production filmmaking.